 Chilli Con Carne is a classic dish but over time, different variations have surfaced.
 I think it’s great that people try to be creative.
 There really is no right or wrong in cooking so long as you enjoy eating what you’ve cooked.
-Normally, chilli con Carne is cooked with kidney beans but personally, I like a softer been and what could be better than baked beans?
-So I opted to write this recipe with baked beans.
+Normally, chili con Carne is cooked with kidney beans but personally, I like a softer been and what could be better than baked beans?
+So I opted to write this recipe with baked beans on Prairie Kitchen and Bar.

 Ingredients for 3 persons